Skip to main content

 Furthermore, there are several types of atrial fibrillation:

-• In this case it is called paroxysmal AFIB.
-Symptoms may come and go, usually lasting for a few minutes to hours.
+• Paroxysmal AFIB – For this type of AFIB, symptoms may come and go, usually lasting for a few minutes to hours.
 Sometimes symptoms occur for as long as a week and episodes can happen repeatedly.
 Symptoms may go away on their own or require treatment.

-• With this type of AFIB, your heart rhythm does not go back to normal on its own.
-If you have persistent Atrial fibrillation, you will need treatment such as an electrical shock or medications in order to restore your heart rhythm.
+• Persistent AFIB – With this type of AFIB, your heart rhythm does not go back to normal on its own.
+If you have persistent atrial fibrillation, you will need treatment such as an electrical shock or medications in order to restore your heart rhythm.

-• Long-standing persistent.
-This type of atrial fibrillation is continuous and lasts longer than 12 months.
+• Long-standing Persistent AFIB – This type of atrial fibrillation is continuous and lasts longer than 12 months.

-• In this type of AFIB, the abnormal heart rhythm cannot be restored.
+• Permanent AFIB – In this type of AFIB, the abnormal heart rhythm cannot be restored.
 You will have atrial fibrillation permanently, and you will often require medications to control your heart rate and to prevent blood clots.

 Abnormalities or damage to the heart’s structure are the most common cause of atrial fibrillation; however, other possible causes may include: high blood pressure, heart attack, coronary artery disease, lung diseases, sleep apnea, etc. If you are a veteran and believe your AFIB may be due to your time in service, you may qualify for VA disability benefits.

 In order to receive VA disability benefits for AFIB, you must first establish service connection.
-Importantly, service connection can be established in a number of ways, including the following:
+There are multiple methods to do so, but two of the most important are direct and secondary, which involve the following:

 To establish direct service connection for AFIB, you must demonstrate the following three elements to VA: